Our Services

 At Mind Oasis Clinic, our team of clinicians offer assessment and ongoing management to patients with various mental health conditions as below.

-We welcome new referrals, second opinion, and Work-Cover management for patients age between age 16 to 65.
+We welcome new referrals, second opinion for patients age between age 16 to 65.

 Psychiatrist